Click on a staff member's name below to read their profile.

 Assistant Director, AU Centers Abroad

-Mathew Stifter is one of the study abroad advisors for the AU Abroad Center in Madrid, Spain and manages the stateside operations of the program.
+Matthew Stifter is the Assistant Director for the for the AU Abroad Centers in Belgium, Kenya, and Spain.
 He earned his MA in International Training and Education from American University in 2018.
 Matthew also attended AU’s School of International Service and graduated with his BA in International Studies.
 As an undergraduate student, Matthew studied abroad in Berlin, Germany.
 Studying abroad not only improved his German language ability, but also allowed him to achieve new insights into who he was and how he related to the world.
 He can be your resource for LGBTQ life in Madrid, the quirkiness of language in Brussels, or where to visit the giraffes near Nairobi!